 One of the reasons why the walking pad is so popular is because it makes it easy to get some steps in during the work day, without leaving your computer.
 Even without this extra tech, you can add movement into your work day by taking walking breaks or meetings.
 Have a brainstorm call or catch-up with your co-worker?
 Suggest a walking meeting where you can convene together outside — or remotely with a good pair of headphones.

-If you're walking specifically for exercise, Dr. Greene recommends changing your walking speed or intensity for brief intervals.
-You could also try walking with a weighted vest, which is inexpensive and can add an extra challenge.
-Incorporating inclines, hills, or stairs to your walk can speed up calorie burn, if that's something you want to prioritize.
+If you're walking specifically for exercise, try it with a weighted vest or wrist weights to increase the intensity.
+You can also try incorporating inclines, hills, or stairs to your walk to speed up calorie burn, if that's something you want to prioritize.
 The same goes if you're outside; try to choose routes with hills or varying slopes to add resistance.

+A 2021 study found that just 11 extra minutes of movement per day can make a difference in your lifespan.
 "Simply walking versus driving or taking another form of transportation that doesn't require physical movement, when compounded over time, can be quite beneficial," says Dr. Greene.
-In fact, a 2021 study showed that just 11 extra minutes of movement per day can make a difference in your lifespan.
-So, if you're already going for a walk, tack on 11 more minutes for health benefits that will go the extra mile.
+So, if you're already going for a walk, tack on 11 more minutes for benefits that will go the extra mile.

 So How Many Steps Is Enough?